Biathlon-Dale-Skjevdal's perfect shooting gives Norway record gold tally

-ANTERSELVA, Italy, Feb 20 : Johannes Dale-Skjevdal of Norway hit a perfect 20 for 20 on the shooting range to storm to victory in the men's biathlon 15-km mass start on Friday and give Norway a record for most golds at a Winter Games.
+ANTERSELVA, Italy, Feb 20 : Johannes Dale-Skjevdal of Norway hit a perfect 20 for 20 on the shooting range for the first time in his career to storm to victory in the men's biathlon 15-km mass start on Friday and give Norway a record for most golds at a Winter Games.

-Norway's 17 gold medals so far at Milano-Cortina surpasses their own previous record for a single nation of 16 at Beijing 2022.
+Norway's tally of 17 gold medals so far at Milano-Cortina surpasses their own previous record for a single nation of 16 at Beijing 2022.

 The 30 biathletes faced five laps of the 3-km course, shooting twice from the prone position (on their stomach) and twice standing, with each miss costing them a trip around the 150-metre penalty loop.